 What we are looking for

 We are looking for people who have the right personal qualities and potential to be a passionate and committed teacher to improve the outcomes for the young people we work with.
 While extensive experience of working with young people is not essential, it is often found that the strongest applicants are those who have shown an interest in working with young people and a willingness to get some experience of school where possible.
-We would prefer at least five days experience in a school environment.
 You are likely to be asked at interview about your experiences of being in a school, even if it just from an observational perspective.

 On completion of your training you will be awarded a PGCE with QTS; the programmes are assessed at masters (M) level.
 Graduates of the Schools Direct programmes will be confident, passionate, knowledgeable and reflective teachers, ready to embark on a rewarding and fulfilling career, hopefully taking up positions that arise within our partnership of schools.